CoffeeBeforeArch/pytest_guide/src/fixtures/param_forwarding.md

     assert result == num ** 2
 ```

-If we run the test, we again see the same output:
+When we run the test, we again see the same output:

 ```
 cba@cba$ pytest test_param_fowarding.py -s